zephyrproject-rtos/zephyr/doc/reference/kbuild_makefiles.rst

 Overview
 ========

-Kbuild defines a set of conventions about the correct use of Makefiles in the kernel source directories.
-The correct use of Makefiles is mainly driven by the concept of recursion.
+The build system defines a set of conventions for the correct use of Makefiles in the kernel source directories.
+The correct use of Makefiles is driven by the concept of recursion.

-In the recursion model, each directory describes the source code that is introduced in the build process and the subdirectories that participate in it.
+In the recursion model, each Makefile within a directory includes the source code and any subdirectories to the build process.
 Each subdirectory follows the same principle.
-The developer focus exclusively in his own work.
-The developer describes how his module is integrated in the build system and plugs a very simple Makefile following the recursive model.
+Developers can focus exclusively in their own work.
+They integrate their module with the build system by adding a very simple Makefile following the recursive model.

+.. _makefile_conventions:

 Makefile Conventions
 ====================

-Kbuild states the following conventions that restrict the different ways that modules and Makefiles can be added into the system.
-This conventions guard the correct implementation of the recursive model.
+The following conventions restrict how to add modules and Makefiles to the build system.
+These conventions guard the correct implementation of the recursive model.

-* There must be a single Makefile per directory.
-Without a Makefile in the directory it is not considered a source code directory.
+* Each source code directory must contain a single Makefile.
+Directories without a Makefile are not considered source code directories.

-* The scope of every Makefile is restricted to the content of that directory.
+* The scope of every Makefile is restricted to the contents of that directory.
 A Makefile can only make a direct reference to its own files and subdirectories.
 Any file outside the directory has to be referenced in its home directory Makefile.

 * Makefiles list the object files that are included in the link process.
-The Kbuild finds the source file that generates the object file by matching the file name.
+The build system finds the source file that generates the object file by matching the file name.

 * Parent directories add their child directories into the recursion model.

 * The root Makefile adds the directories in the kernel base directory into the recursion model.

-Adding source files
+Adding Source Files
 ===================
-A source file is added into the build system by editing its home directory Makefile.
+A source file is added to the build system through its home directory Makefile.
 The Makefile must refer the source build indirectly, specifying the object file that results from the source file using the :literal:`obj-y` variable.
 For example, if the file that we want to add is a C file named :file:`<file>.c` the following line should be added in the Makefile:

 .. code-block:: make